fchauvel/flap/docs/index.md

    `\graphicspath` and `\includeonly` and only merge TeX files, without moving graphics around (except for `texdirflatten`).

 ## Install
+FLaP requires Python 3.3, 3.4, 3.5 or 3.6.
+Not that it does not work with Python 3.2.

 	$> pip install flap